 When you have a business, and you want to take advantage of VoIP technology just like thousands of other businesses out there, you have to make some important considerations.
 Keep in mind that the integration of VoIP technology in your business is not an expense but an investment.
 Invest in the right technology, equipment, internet connection, and features and you will be on your way to gaining unprecedented benefits from VoIP technology.
 Here are some important considerations before integrating VoIP into your business.

 In order for you to make the most of VoIP technology, you need to have the right equipment in place.
 Some of the most popular brands include Digium and Sangoma.
 There are several components that come together to form a cost-effective and productive VoIP system for a business.
 Here are the most important components of a VoIP system.

 Choose the phones that suit the requirements of the people who’ll be using them.
-Sales people need to store a lot of records and the ability to call those numbers instantly.
+Salespeople need to store a lot of records and the ability to call those numbers instantly.
 Customer service calls have to be recorded whereas the CEO might want a virtual receptionist feature on the phone.
 You want to look for features like a clear display, wideband audio, expansion module compatibility and multiple protocol support.
-You will have to look through a wide range of VoIP phones to find the ones that has all the features you need and is priced right.
+You will have to look through a wide range of VoIP phones to find the ones that have all the features you need and are priced right.

 To make the most of your VoIP system, you need the right headsets.
 You can’t just work with any regular headsets and expect great quality when working with a VoIP system.
-You need to consider things like one-ear or two-ear operation, noise cancelling, ear cushioning, etc. before purchasing headsets.
+You need to consider things like one-ear or two-ear operation, noise-canceling, ear cushioning, etc. before purchasing headsets.

 These are the most important components that go into a business VoIP phone system.
 These boxes allow you to route calls within your workplace and manage incoming and outgoing calls.
 You need a robust IP-PBX system to manage all VoIP calls in the best possible way and reduce your overall costs of having multiple lines.